 The Toronto Science Fair program encourages Kindergarten to Grade 12 students to undertake genuine scientific inquiry and technological innovation.
 Students begin with a question, problem, or idea that emerges from their everyday experience or through their work at school.
 With support from teachers, parents, and mentors the students conduct investigations and develop innovative solutions to problems, then prepare a display and presentation of their work.

 The organization's goal is to encourage, recognize, and celebrate participation and excellence in project-based science in Toronto.
 All students present their projects to groups of peers and an adult facilitator; grade 7-12 students also interact one-on-one with university, college, and corporate evaluators who hear the students' presentations while selecting projects to move on.
-Astrophysicist and chief judge for the fair, Dr. Charles Dyer of the University of Toronto says, "Participation in science and technology should be as attractive an extra curricular activity as playing hockey.
+Astrophysicist and former chief judge for the Fair, Dr. Charles Dyer of the University of Toronto says, "Participation in science and technology should be as attractive an extra curricular activity as playing hockey.
 These students should be school and community heroes, just like any top-level athlete."